MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-restrict-outbound-access.md

 ms.reviewer: eladb
 ms.service: data-explorer
 ms.topic: how-to
-ms.date: 01/21/2022
+ms.date: 02/23/2022
 ---

 # Restrict outbound access from your Azure Data Explorer cluster (public preview)

 Restricting outbound access of your cluster is important to mitigate risks like data exfiltration.
 A malicious actor could potentially create an external table to a storage account and extract large amounts of data.
 You can control outbound access at the cluster level by defining [callout policies](kusto/management/calloutpolicy.md).
 Managing callout policies enables you to allow outbound access to specified SQL, storage, or other endpoints.

-In this article, you'll learn how about an extension to callout policies that enables you to restrict callouts even more.
+In this article, you'll learn how about an extension to callout policies that enables you to further restrict call outs from your cluster.

 ## Types of callout policies